CrunchyData/postgres-operator/docs/content/installation/configuration.md

 weight: 40
 ---

-# PostgreSQL Operator Installer Configuration
+# PGO Installer Configuration

-When installing the PostgreSQL Operator you have many configuration options, these options are listed in this section.
+When installing PGO, the Postgres Operator you have many configuration options, these options are listed in this section.

 ## General Configuration